EPCCed/APT-python4hpc/lectures/01/README.md

   - Simplification of conditionals

 Very limited compared to Fortran/C/C++ compilers
- - Dynamic typing prevents many optimisations possible when type is known in advance
+ - Dynamic typing prevents many possible type-specific optimisations
+ - No assumed view of whole code prevents whole-program (e.g. interprocedural) optimisations

-Intentional: code should execute straight away, don't want to spend time optimising
+Also intentional: code should execute straight away, don't want to spend time optimising

 ---

-# Python performance
+# CPython performance

-- Fundamentally, running bytecode instructions through the Python interpreter is slower than executing compiled, statically-typed Fortran/C/C++ code
+- Generally, Python code executed as dynamically-compiled bytecode instructions by the CPython interpreter is slower than ahead-of-time-compiled Fortran/C/C++ code

-- For performance, should always look if desired functionality is available in standard Python library modules or external packages
+- For better performance, check if desired functionality is available in standard CPython library modules or external packages
-  - Functions implemented in C instead of in Python will be *much* faster
+  - Functions implemented as extensions to CPython written in C instead of in Python can be *much* faster

+- What about performance in numerical computing specifically?

 ---

 # Numerical computing

-In numerical computing, often care about performance of (nested) for loops reading/writing to/from arrays of floats/doubles
+Care about performance of (nested) for loops reading/writing to/from arrays of floats/doubles
-- Often performing the same operation on all elements (individually, pairwise, or across >2 arrays)
+- Often performing same operation on all elements (individually, pairwise, or across >2 arrays)
 - Explicit `for` loops in Python have very significant overhead:
   - type checking done for each element (even though all elements of an array of same type)
-  - array operations are *not* vectorised by the compiler/interpreter
+  - array operations are *not* vectorised by CPython

 Data structures: standard Python Library provides lists and 1d arrays (type `array.array`)
  - Lists are general containers for objects
  - `array.array` is 1D list-like container for objects of the same type
- - Limited functionality
+ - Limited functionality for numerics
  - Significant memory and performance overhead associated with these structures - ** do not use these arrays for numerical computing **